-" The Comparative study of the above results for both pre and post monsoons indicate that :The P H value of the surface water(lake) increased by 0.7 (7.0 to 7.7) from pre monsoon to post monsoon.
-This increase of P H is attributed to evaporation phenomena such that soluble fluoride content in the water gets more concentrated by virtue of their solidification nature.

-" Similarly, The ground water samples at SRG(B4,B5 and B6) have attained more acidic nature in post monsoon periods (7.7,7.5 and 7.2) When compared to those of pre monsoon values (7.0,6.9 and 6.9). this change is attributed to variations in the use of pesticides and as well use of for crops.
+- The Comparative study of the above results for both pre, post and monsoons indicate that: The P H value of the surface water (lake) increased by 0.1(7.0, 7.7and 7.1) from pre monsoon to post monsoon.
+This increase of P H is attributed to evaporation phenomena and no sufficient rain fall monsoon season .in month of June and July completely dry in August, September and October the rain fall is 600mm only such that soluble fluoride content in the water gets more concentrated by virtue of their solidification nature. - Similarly, the ground water samples at SRG (B4, B5and B6) have attained more acidic nature in post monsoon periods (7.0, 6.9 and6.9) When compared to those of monsoon values (7.0, 6.8and 6.9).
+Generally in monsoon period the P H value is gets the changes.
+But in the month June and July no rain fall occur.
+August, September and October also very little rain fall. so that monsoon season also similarly like as a post monsoon.
+And to variations in the use of pesticides and as well use of for crops.
 In fact less pesticides and less water are used in pre monsoon for want of rains and in this non-rainy period there will be an increase in the fluoride level relative to that of rainy period

-" There is an increase in the level of fluoride in the samples at location B4 by 0.57mg/l(that is 0.73-1.30). this might be related to dilution of fluoride in the preceding monsoon waters.
+There is an increase in the level of fluoride in the All samples at location lake by 0.9mg/l(that is .06-0.97)